 Now that your site has been created and started, you can get ready to log in to the instance and start working with your software.
 Some of these steps will be similar to what you did in Lesson 1, but please follow them closely.

-- Log in to the AWS Management Console, navigate to the EC2 region where you built your site in Cloud Builder (probably N. Virginia), and click Security Groups.
+- Log in to the AWS Management Console, navigate to the EC2 region where you built your site in Cloud Formation (probably N. Virginia), and click Security Groups.

-When Cloud Builder created your EC2 instance it also created a security group for that instance.
+When Cloud Formation created your EC2 instance, it also created a security group for that instance.
 You might remember from Lesson 1 that you need to add a rule to this security group allowing Remote Desktop connections through port 3389.

-- Click the name of the security group that Cloud Builder created.
-The name will have the format arcgis-<site name>.
+- Click the name of the security group that Cloud Formation created.
+The name should be similar to what you called your Instance.

-- In the lower panel, click the Inbound tab and click the Edit button.
+- In the lower panel, click the Inbound Rules tab and click the Edit button.

-- Click Add Rule, and add a rule of type RDP.
+- If it's not already there, click Add Rule, and add a rule of type RDP.

 - In Remote Desktop Connection, click the Options button > Local Resources tab > More button and ensure that the box for Drives is checked, then click OK.
 This will permit you to copy data from your machine on to the remote machine (in this case, your Amazon EC2 instance).